 - 3:10 – Don’t look back – evens

 When you choose a full cover bet, these three selections are taken and then every possible accumulator is covered.
 When you have three selections, there are four possible separate accumulators.
 Therefore, the four bets are as follows:

-This scenario that we have covered is known as a Patent because it is made of three selections and consists of seven bets.
-So, you will need one of your three selections to cross the line in order to see a return, this would be a loss in the above example.
-If you did not include the 3 singles this becomes a 4 line bet known as a Trixie bet.
+This scenario that we have covered is known as a Trixie bet.
+This bet DOES NOT include single bets.
+Therefore, you will need two of your three selections to cross the line in order to see a return, this would break even in the above example.
+If you do want to include the 3 singles this becomes a 7 line bet known as a Patent bet.

-However, when it comes to placing your stake, you will need to remember that each bet will require an individual stake.
-Based on the above, if you wanted to stake £10, you would have to stake a total of £70.
+When it comes to placing your stake, you will need to remember that each bet will require an individual stake.
+Based on the above Trixie bet, if you wanted to stake £10, you would have to stake a total of £40.
+For a Patent, it would be a total of £70.

 The Different Types of Full Cover Bets

 There are several different types of cover bets available.
-In the example above, we covered a Patent bet that includes three selections but it is possible to choose a full cover bet that covers hundreds of separate bets.
+In the example above, we covered a Trixie bet and a Patent bet that includes three selections.
+However, it is possible to choose a full cover bet that covers hundreds of separate bets.